rismay/bk-curriculum/javascript_deliverables.md

 ##JS + JQUERY

-* SWBAT articulate the relationship between javascript and the jQuery and explain what the tradeoffs are for using each.

-* SWBAT search for, evaluate and employ javascript libraries intelligently, with an eye towards performance, code maintainability, and user experience.

-* SWBAT articulate and intelligently engage with the current debate over progressive enhancement vs javascript MVC usage.

 ### JAVASCRIPT FROM THE CONSOLE: STYLE AND BASICS

 * SWBAT employ capitalization appropriately when naming variables, functions, and objects, according to JS best practices.